Skip to main content

 4. 4.Our piece of a Mauritius Indian-origin community application, and the pieces that are not ours

 A senior partner at a Port Louis law firm, fourth-generation Indo-Mauritian whose great-grandfather sailed from Bhojpur in Bihar to the Aapravasi Ghat at Port Louis in 1899 as an indentured labourer, called us in March 2026 about a long-running ancestral-village land matter in Bhojpur, Bihar.
 The family had retained title to a 4-bigha agricultural plot in their ancestral village near Buxar through the generations but the Bihar Land Records Society file had become inconsistent over time.
 The matter required apostille on his Mauritian birth certificate (Port Louis registrar, 1968) and on his daughter's birth certificate (Curepipe registrar, 1995), Mauritian-side Hague apostille through the Prime Minister's Office in Port Louis, and a parallel in India title verification at the Buxar Sub-Registrar with apostille on the Mauritian documents accepted under the Hague treaty (Mauritius has been a Hague apostille country since 14 February 1969, India became a Hague apostille country on 14 July 2005).
-The in India route ran through MEA Patiala House Delhi for any Indian-issued documents needed in support, then to the Buxar Sub-Registrar for the title mutation.
+The in India route ran through the authorised MEA service-provider route for any Indian-issued documents needed in support, then to the Buxar Sub-Registrar for the title mutation.
 Six weeks from initial call to filed mutation petition.

 That kind of cross-generational ancestral-property file is common across the Mauritian Indian-origin community, one of the oldest and largest Indian-origin diasporas in the world.
 The community makes up roughly 68 percent of the Mauritian population and traces back to indentured labour migration from Bihar, Uttar Pradesh, Tamil Nadu, Andhra Pradesh, Bengal and Maharashtra between 1835 and 1907.
 Today, Mauritian Prime Ministers, presidents, chief justices, ministers and most senior business leaders are of Indian origin.
 Cultural ties to India remain unusually deep, with Bhojpuri, Hindi, Tamil, Telugu, Marathi and other Indian languages all spoken across communities, and major festivals like Diwali, Eid, Maha Shivaratri, Cavadee and Ganesh Chaturthi celebrated as national public holidays.